-You may not know it yet, but there are bacteria in your gut.
-They exist in a symbiotic relationship with your body, calling your body their home.
+You may not know it yet, but your gut has trillions of bacteria.
+They exist in a symbiotic relationship with your body, calling it their home.

 In a typical human gut environment, there is a balance of good and bad bacteria.
-Once this balance is disrupted, health problems begin to occur.
+Once this balance gets disrupted, health problems begin to occur.